Dmitri9149/Full_Stack_React_Blog_List/README.md

 in the course project:
 Full Stack Open 2020; Helsinki University , part 4 : https://fullstackopen.com/en/#course-contents

+The server is running on localhost:3000 (by 'npm start').

 The 'jest' library is used for testing.

 The work is in progress.